cplAloysius/SC7_Group4_MiniProject/README.md

 ## Exploratory Data Analysis
 - Participants_count has the strongest negative correlation with spam_score, suggests a linear relationship between participants/engagement and news not being fake
 - "informationclearinghouse.info" is a potential fake news site
-- Buzz words or "click-baity" words such as "World War 3" or "Yuge" used to lure people into clicking on fake news
+- Buzz words or "click-baity" words in title such as "World War 3" or "Yuge" used to lure people into clicking on fake news
 - Possible relationship between use of punctuations in title and spam_score
 - "ijr.com" is another potential fake news site
 - Engagement and participation for news with high spam_score are lower than those with low and medium spam_score, with the exception of number of comments which remained consistent throughout